 There are a lot of conditions that people just accept assuming there is no help or cure available.
 Phobias of all kinds usually fall into this category.
 The person has probably lived with the phobia for as long as they can remember and just accept it for what it is.
-At best it will be troublesome depending on the phobia if it is quite unusual and they do not come across the cause of it very often or it can be debilitating, causing unnecessary suffering daily.
+At best it will be troublesome; if it is quite unusual and they do not come across the cause of it very often, at worst it can be debilitating, causing unnecessary suffering daily.

 To address the phobia the hypnotherapist will guide the client into a state of deep relaxation.
-He will ask the client to drift back to a time when she felt confident and in control.
-Even if the client cannot consciously remember the exact incident that led to a lifelong fear, it doesn’t matter for the memory will be stored in the unconscious memory and whilst in a trance, the hypnotist will help the client adjust those memories and put them into perspective.
+They will ask the client to drift back to a time when they felt confident and in control.
+Even if the client cannot consciously remember the exact incident that led to a lifelong fear, it doesn’t matter as the memory will be stored in the unconscious memory.
+Whilst in a trance, the hypnotist will help the client adjust those memories and put them into perspective.

 Lots of people are annoyed with themselves for reacting to a phobia as they are aware they are being unreasonable but just can’t help it.
 They may also have accompanying feelings of guilt if their loved ones suffer as a result of their phobia.
 Family holidays are restricted if a member of the family refuses to fly or has a fear of open water.
 Others may have their daily lives interrupted if that fear is dogs for example.
 Every time they go outside they are nervous and panic at the sight of a dog even if it is on a lead on the other side of the road.
 They may refuse to visit a relative or friend if they own even the most placid dog.

 If the phobia is really bad the person may even show all the symptoms of being phobic even at the mere mention of what they fear.
 A photo of a clown may result in them shaking and sweating as if the clown was right in front of them.
 Rationally they know it is not real but the phobic reactions are real resulting in the same sensations manifesting.